Digoxin

 Key points about digoxin

-- Digoxin is used to treat heart failure and atrial fibrillation.
+• Digoxin is used to treat heart failure, or atrial fibrillation or both.

-Digoxin is used to treat and prevent irregular heart rhythms (arrhythmia), such as atrial fibrillation and atrial flutter.
-An irregular heart rhythm occurs when your heart skips beats, beats unevenly, or beats too quickly or too slowly.
+Digoxin is used to treat and prevent fast and irregular heart rhythms (also called arrhythmia), such as atrial fibrillation and atrial flutter.
+An irregular heart rhythm occurs when your heart skips beats, beats unevenly, or beats too quickly.
 Atrial fibrillation increases your risk of a heart attack or stroke.
 Digoxin works by slowing the rate at which the heart beats, by affecting the electrical signals that control heartbeat rhythm.
+When your heart rate returns to a normal level, your heart works better and uses less effort.
 Read more about atrial fibrillation.

 Digoxin is also used to treat heart failure, especially in people with atrial fibrillation.
 In heart failure it helps your heart maintain a stronger and more steady heartbeat, improving symptoms and reducing the strain on your heart.
 Read more about heart failure.